 Solid fuel heating in the form of coal, wood and other biomass warms huge numbers of UK homes.
 Try our money-saving tips for solid fuel customers.

-Coal boilers and wood burning stoves aren’t just the home-heating sources of a bygone era, they remain common throughout the UK.
+Coal boilers and wood burning stoves are common throughout the UK.
 Modern biomass boilers (which burn logs, pellets or wood chips) can be one of the more forward-thinking heating solutions on offer.

-Wood burning stoves are usually used as room heaters to provide heat directly to the single room where the heater is installed.
+Wood burning stoves are usually used to provide heat directly to the room where the heater is installed.
 They typically have a glass-fronted door and burn logs.
 They may have a flue or a chimney which is taken through the property so it emits heat into other areas.

 They can be used to heat radiators or hot water if they’re plumbed into your heating system.